progit/progit/de/04-git-server/01-chapter4.markdown

 <!--If you want to check out what GitWeb would look like for your project, Git comes with a command to fire up a temporary instance if you have a lightweight server on your system like `lighttpd` or `webrick`.
 On Linux machines, `lighttpd` is often installed, so you may be able to get it to run by typing `git instaweb` in your project directory.
 If you’re running a Mac, Leopard comes preinstalled with Ruby, so `webrick` may be your best bet.
 To start `instaweb` with a non-lighttpd handler, you can run it with the `-\-httpd` option.-->

 Wenn Du Dir anschauen möchtest, wie GitWeb bei Deinem Projekt ausschauen würde, gibt es dafür eine einfache Möglichkeit.
-Wenn Du einen einfachen Webserver wie `lighttpd` or `webrick` auf deinem Server installiert hast, kannst Du mit einem in Git integrierten Kommando eine temporäre Instanz von GitWeb starten.
+Wenn Du einen einfachen Webserver wie `lighttpd` or `webrick` auf Deinem Server installiert hast, kannst Du mit einem in Git integrierten Kommando eine temporäre Instanz von GitWeb starten.
 Da `lighttpd` auf vielen Linux Rechnern bereits installiert ist, kannst Du versuchen ihn zum Laufen zu bringen, indem Du das Kommando  `git instaweb` in Deinem Projektverzeichnis ausführst.
 Bei Mac OS X 10.5 alias Leopard ist Ruby bereits vorinstalliert.
 Falls Du also einen Mac verwendest, solltest Du es mal mit `webrick` versuchen.
 Um `instaweb` mit einem anderen Webserver als `lighthttpd` zu starten, kannst Du an den Befehl die Option `--httpd` anhängen.

 	$ git instaweb --httpd=webrick
 	[2009-02-21 10:02:21] INFO  WEBrick 1.3.1